-A comprehensive biannual written requalification examination is administered to all licensed Reactor Operators.
-This examination includes questions on subject specified in 10CFR55.41 for Reactor Operators and 10CFR55.43 for Senior Reactor Operators.
+A comprehensive biennial written requalification examination is administered to all licensed Reactor Operators and Senior Reactor Operators.
+This examination includes questions on subjects specified in 10CFR55.41 for Reactor Operators and 10CFR55.43 for Senior Reactor Operators.
+The written examination shall be completed no later than the last day of the 12 month of the second year.
 At the discretion of the Reactor Supervisor, this examination may be administered in whole or in parts.
-If administered in parts, all topics will be examined on a biennial cycle.